Elinor Ross CDF Freedom School

 We are a six-week summer enrichment program with three hours of reading and two hours of high-energy enrichment activities per day.
 The Freedom School model works to foster love of learning, motivate children to read, and build students' beliefs that they can make a difference in the world around them.

 The Elinor Ross CDF Freedom School is FREE for the children who attend.
-Eligible students—we call them scholars—are those currently in kindergarten through 4th grade.
+Eligible students—we call them scholars—are those currently in kindergarten through 5th grade.
 We create a fun learning environment in every classroom where the child-to-adult ratio is 10:1.
 Scholars receive two meals and one snack per day, one field trip per week, and a variety of fun and educational afternoon activities.
-Check our calendar for Freedom School events.

 Our research-based curriculum uses culturally-responsive children’s books and instruction that aim to foster in children a sense of connection to the stories they read.
 Research has demonstrated that a majority of Freedom Schools participants maintain or improve reading levels, and our own research demonstrates that Freedom School scholars are more engaged with reading after the summer program.
 Freedom Schools successfully address summer reading loss and foster a love of reading in students who participate.